huggingface/pytorch-image-models/README.md

 ## What's New

-### Jan 11, 2020
+### Jan 11/12, 2020
 * Master may be a bit unstable wrt to training, these changes have been tested but not all combos
 * Implementations of AugMix added to existing RA and AA.
 Including numerous suporting pieces like JSD loss (Jensen-Shannon Divergence + CE), and AugMixDataset
 * SplitBatchNorm adaptation layer added for implementing Auxiliary BN as per AdvProp paper
+* ResNet-50 AugMix trained model w/ 79% top-1 added
+* `seresnext26tn_32x4d` - 77.99 top-1, 93.75 top-5 added to tiered experiment
-* Training results with AugMix and related command lines coming soon...
+* Command lines/hparams and more AugMix and related model updates for above coming soon...

 ### Jan 3, 2020
 * Add RandAugment trained EfficientNet-B0 weight with 77.7 top-1.
 Trained by [Michael Klachko](https://github.com/michaelklachko) with this code and recent hparams (see Training section)